About The Library

-Adult patrons with a library account in good standing can borrow a WiFi hotspot device for up to 7 days.
+Patrons ages 14+ with a library account in good standing can borrow a WiFi hotspot device for up to 7 days.
 A late fee of $3 per day will be charged if not returned on time.

 Each device comes with a travel case that includes instructions on how to use the device and ways to access online resources such as ebook, e-audiobook through Overdrive.
 The devices connect to the T-Mobile network and create a WiFi network when turned on, allowing users to connect via their mobile phone, tablet or computer.

 Hotspots returned damaged or not returned after 30 days will be assumed lost and charged the replacement cost of $50.
-Patrons will need to sign a lending agreement at the Circulation Desk when checking out.
+Patrons will need to sign a lending agreement at the Circulation Desk when checking out4

 Copy, Fax, Scan and Print